ultimate/KaroToolsCollection/README.md

 A game creation &amp; evaluation script for www.karopapier.de

-<b>This is a backup and maintenance repository for the outdated Version 1 only!<br>
+<b>This is a backup and maintenance repository for Version 2 only!<br>
 All new content is published under https://github.com/ultimate/KaroMUSKEL.</b>

 License